History of Carrots - A Brief Summary & Timeline

 Fossil pollen from the Eocene period (55 to 34 million years ago) has been identified as belonging to the Apiaceae (the carrot family).

+Very early evidence of the consumption of carrots (seeds) has also been found in prehistoric Swiss lake dwellings (Brothwell and Brothwell, 1969).
 It is said that the cultivated and edible carrot dates back about 5,000 years ago when the purple root was found to be growing in the area now known as Afghanistan.
 Temple drawings from Egypt in 2000 BC show a purple plant, which some Egyptologists believe to be a purple carrot.
-Egyptian papyruses containing information about treatments with seeds were found in pharaoh crypts, but thee is no direct carrot reference.
+Egyptian papyruses containing information about treatments with seeds were found in pharaoh crypts, but there is no direct carrot reference.
 The Carrot Museum has visited several tomb paintings in the Valleys of Luxor and some images are compelling.
 It known that ancient Egyptians did use other members of the Apiaceae family (carrot) including anise, celery and coriander.
 None of these plants would have been used as root crops, but were rather leaf, petiole or seed crops..
 Several books on the subject make conjecture about this but there is never proper documentary evidence that the Egyptians grew or ate carrots..

-The Carrot was well known to the ancients, Pedanius Dioscorides (c.
+The Carrot was well known to the ancients.
+Pedanius Dioscorides (c.
 40-90ad) catalogued over 600 medicinal plant species during his first century travels as a roman army doctor and accurately describes the modern carrot.
-The Greek herbal of Pedanios Dioskurides, latinized as Pedanius Dioscorides (20–70 CE), is entitled Peri Ylis Ialikis (PYI) and latinized as De Materia Medica, On Medical Matters, was written about the year 65.
+The Greek herbal of Pedanios Dioskurides, latinized as Pedanius Dioscorides (20–70 CE), is entitled Peri Ylis Ialikis (PYI) and latinized as De Materia Medica, On Medical Matters.
+It was written about the year 65.
 It was destined to be one of the most famous books on pharmacology and medicine but is also rich in horticulture.
 This non-illustrated work contained descriptions of about 600 plants, 35 animal products, and 90 minerals emphasizing their medicinal uses.
+The Greek Herbal of Dioscorides: Illustrated by a Byzantine in A.D.
+512, refers to Orange Carrot - Dioskorides Codex Vindobonensis Medicus Greacus - Staphylinos Keras - The cultivated carrot-pictured right.

 Carrot was mentioned by Greek and Latin writers by various names, but it was Galen (circa second century A.D.) who called it Daucus to distinguish the Carrot from the Parsnip.
 Carrot and parsnip have often been confused in historical references and in many cases were interchangeable, as those early carrots which were "dirty white" were very similar (in looks at least) to parsnip.
 They are of course from the same family.
 In classical and mediaeval writings both vegetables seem to have been sometimes called pastinaca yet each vegetable appears to be well under cultivation in Roman times.
 Since in many cases only the written word exists, if the Medieval writer called the plants "pastinaca", it is difficult to know if they were referring to carrots or parsnips.